mfathiabdallah/mfathiabdallah.github.io/_posts/2022-11-28-From-PhDtoSME.md

  Picture Location: VOKA centre, Gent 9000 Belgium

-## Content of From PhD to SME, a one-year leadership program
+## Content of "From PhD to SME, a one-year leadership program"

 Around 80% of Ghent University (post)doctoral researchers continue their careers beyond academia.
 Business careers differ from academic ones: in business, people typically work in rapidly changing contexts, take considerable risks, focus on attitude rather than on knowledge, and work together with different kinds of profiles.
 Ghent University and VOKA East Flanders join forces for the exclusive 'From PhD to SME' programme, the aim of which is to build bridges between the world of research and small and medium-sized enterprises.
 16 (post)doctoral researchers were given the unique opportunity to learn more about how SMEs are run and to put this knowledge into practice.